Experience winter family fun in Fernie, BC from skiing and hiking, to skating and swimming!

-I went with a fragrant and savory curry with rice, and my kids noshed fully-loaded wraps.
-Portions are generous, so kids might want to share so they have room for a Retro Ed (Pineapple, Mango, Banana and Coconut Milk) or Black Bear (Raspberry, Blueberry, Blackberry and Yogurt) Smoothie.
+I went with a fragrant and savory curry with rice, and my kids ordered fully-loaded wraps.
+Portions are generous, so kids might want to share so they have room for a signature smoothie.
+We liked the Retro Ed (Pineapple, Mango, Banana and Coconut Milk) and Black Bear (Raspberry, Blueberry, Blackberry and Yogurt) Smoothies!

 Beanpod Chocolate, Gelato & Coffee (691 2 Ave, Fernie)